micheleciciolla/hw2-interactive-graphics/README.md

 ## Team
 * Michele Ciciolla <a href="https://github.com/micheleciciolla"><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/9/91/Octicons-mark-github.svg/1024px-Octicons-mark-github.svg.png" width="20"></a>

-## Discaimer for younger Sapienza Diag students
+## Disclaimer for younger Sapienza Diag students
 Prof. Schaerf usually identify copy-pasted homeworks, so if you would copy this, i suggest you to change comments, variables and approach to the solution.

 ## Documentation